avik-das/hangbot/README.md

 Limitations
 -----------

 This project builds heavily off the excellent [hangups](https://github.com/tdryer/hangups) library.
-As the README for that libary explains, Google Hangouts uses a proprietary protocol, so any communication with Google Hangouts has been reversed engineered.
+As the README for that library explains, Google Hangouts uses a proprietary protocol, so any communication with Google Hangouts has been reversed engineered.

 Contributing
 ------------